Mitchell County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+- Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+You can also opt for a bench trial, where the judge alone makes the decision.

-Penalties for DUI in Mitchell, GA
+Penalties for DUI in Mitchell County, GA

 First Offense